 The financial highlights table is intended to help you understand the DSS AmericaFirst Income Fund's financial performance for the last five years.
 Certain information reflects financial results for a single Fund share.
 The total returns in the tables represent the rate that an investor would have earned or lost on an investment in the Fund (assuming reinvestment of all dividends and distributions).
 The Predecessor Fund commenced operations on July 1, 2010.
-The information for the fiscal years ended June 30 has been audited by BBD, LLP, independent registered public accounting firm to the Fund, whose report, along with the Fund's financial statements, are included in the annual report, which is available upon request.
+The information for the fiscal year ended June 30, 2023 has been audited by Cohen & Company, Ltd., independent registered public accounting firm to the Fund, whose report, along with the Fund's financial statements, are included in the annual report, which is available upon request.
+Prior years were audited by BBD, LLP, the Fund's prior independent registered public accounting firm.